Mantavya2109/VIT-AP_Bookify/README.md

 For deployment:

--> Use only one directory as both frontend and backend is combined.
+-> Use only one directory as both frontend and backend is combined. use docker